 As the city segues further into spring, we’ve got books by a couple of old favorites due out this month.
 Our notable literary offerings for May tilt heavily on the side of fiction, though there’s also an important and incisive new history of New York to be found here, as well as a resonant memoir and an essential guide to an essential musician.
 Looking for something to read as the days grow longer and the trees turn green?
 Here are a few selections for your consideration.

 In our morning reading: interviews with Rita Wong and Bud Smith, tips on writer’s tilt, and more.

-In our afternoon reading: a playlist from Bryan Washington, thoughts on Summer Brennan’s new book, poetry by Bud Smith, and more.
+In our afternoon reading: thoughts on the writings of Henry Dumas, new work by Bud Smith, and more.

-In our morning reading: new writing by Bud Smith, reviews of books by Yukiko Motoya and Claudia Castro Luna, and more.
+In our afternoon reading: new writing by Bud Smith, an interview with Hari Kunzru, and more.

 In our morning reading: new writing by Karolina Waclawiak, thoughts on Adrian Tomine’s new book, and more.